pforret/blog.splashing/_topic/hardware/huawei.md

 ---
 # Huawei

-Huawei Technologies Co., Ltd.
- is a Chinese multinational technology corporation headquartered in Shenzhen, Guangdong, China.
-It designs, develops and sells telecommunications equipment, consumer electronics and various smart devices.
-Huawei was ranked the second-largest R{wikipedia}D investor in the world by the EU Joint Research Centre  in its 2021 EU Industrial R{wikipedia}D Investment Scoreboard and ranked fifth in the world in US patents according to a report by Fairview Research’s IFI Claims Patent Services.The corporation was founded in 1987 by Ren Zhengfei, a former Deputy Regimental Head in the People's Liberation Army.
-Initially focused on manufacturing phone switches, Huawei has expanded its business to include building telecommunications networks, providing operational and consulting services and equipment to enterprises inside and outside of China, and manufacturing communications devices for the consumer market.
+Huawei Technologies Co., Ltd.  is a Chinese multinational technology corporation headquartered in Shenzhen, Guangdong province,  that designs, develops, manufactures and sells telecommunications equipment, consumer electronics,  smart devices and various rooftop solar power products.
+The corporation was founded in 1987 by Ren Zhengfei, a former officer in the People's Liberation  Army .
+Initially focused on manufacturing phone switches, Huawei has expanded its business to include  building telecommunications networks, providing operational and consulting services and equipment  to enterprises inside and outside of China, and manufacturing communications devices for the  consumer market.Huawei has deployed its products and services in more than 170 countries and areas.

 ## Unsplash photos